You're $99 away from FREE SHIPPING!

 - safflower (to further help with combing, shine, softness, and boost hydration)

 The bottom line is that quinoa is a superfood that belongs in your hair products.
 To get the most out of it, pair it with the other superfoods and natural ingredients in our products that work to transform hair into a glorious, shining mane.

-Check out our bundles for even more products that pair well with the conditioners.
+Check out our hair care for even more products that support the health of your hair.
 We have several to choose from, all of them ready to help you start crafting amazing, healthy hair.
 Get ready to have more amazing hair days!